runtimerobotics/fusion360-urdf-ros2/README.md

 #### 5) Moving the robot in Gazebo Sim and ROS 2

-To move the robot in GUI, we have to install rqt plugin called rqt-robot-steering.
+To move the robot in GUI, we have to install the rqt plugin called rqt-robot-steering.

-Here is the instruction to install the plugin
+Here are the instructions to install the plugin

 ```
 sudo apt install ros-${ROS_DISTRO}-rqt-robot-steering
 ```
-After installing the plugin, we can start it using following command
+After installing the plugin, we can start it using the following command

 ```
 rqt --force-discover